 Ed Note: This article was originally published in 2008 on Cards Diaspora by Mountain Fresh (nee Fresh WC) after the devastating news that Rusty’s, an Edwardsville IL ‘Skanksgiving’ tradition was shuttered.

 The vast majority of you will not find this post amusing/entertaining in the least.
-But it’s become something I look forward to reading every year on this day.
+But it’s become something a select few people look forward to reading every year on this day.

 So I hope you’ll indulge us posting this again…

 Skanksgiving: a time to share joy, cocktails, and inflated stories of success with the majority of your graduating high school class.

 “People who get excited about NYE are d-bags.
 Skanksgiving is where it’s at,” offered loyal CD reader and problem drinker John Bucher.
 “If every day was Skanksgiving, you could say goodbye to the Taliban and hello to world peace.”

 But it won’t be all fun and games for one quiet St. Louis suburb this year.

 This brimming hamlet’s 28,000+ residents began their 2009 Skanksgiving with a burning and all important question: “ Where the hell am I supposed to go tonight now that Rusty’s is closed?